 Stress fractures are some of the most common injuries that occur in athletes.
 These overuse injuries, which are small cracks in the bone, occur primarily in the lower leg and foot and are typically caused by repetitive use or a rapid increase in one’s amount of activity.
-Aaron Mares, MD, orthopaedic surgeon, answers some of the common questions about stress fractures.
+Aaron Mares, MD, primary care physician, answers some of the common questions about stress fractures.

 What Causes Stress Fractures?

 Athletes who participate in track and field, tennis, and basketball are at a greater risk for developing stress fractures because of the repetitive nature of those sports.
 The following could also cause stress fractures:

 The most common complaint associated with these fractures is pain in the foot or leg with increased activity.
 Typically, this pain goes away when resting.
 Other symptoms may include tenderness and swelling.

 To diagnose your doctor will perform an exam and will usually have an MRI taken.
 Once diagnosed with a stress fracture, it’s recommended that you rest from the activity that causes pain.
 Depending on the severity of the fracture, sometimes your doctor will recommend wearing a brace or boot to help with proper healing.
 As with other injuries, the best form of treatment is often prevention.

 Stress fractures are overuse injuries, and if measures aren’t taken to prevent future ones from developing, they may return.
 To help avoid developing stress fractures:

 - Scale up new activities in increments.
 Proper training and conditioning is essential.